 Justin Francis, The Chairperson of Projects for Nature, says:

 “We’re thrilled to welcome SSEN as a founding business partner of Projects for Nature.
-SSEN’s 1.5 degree science-based target underpins its environment action plan, and we greatly appreciate how they’re extending their environment commitment to support two vital nature restoration projects.
+SSEN’s 1.5 degree science-based target underpins its environment action plan, and we greatly appreciate how they’re extending their environment commitment to support vital nature restoration projects.

 Jan Stannard, Heal Rewilding’s Chair of Trustees, says: